tobyjaffey/cctl/cctl-rf/README.markdown

-ChipCon Tiny Loader Radio version
+ChipCon Tiny Loader Radio Version
 =================================
-A bootloader that can replace the original cctl, in places where you don't wan to load software via serial cable.
-This is achieved by using the Wireless radio interface of the CC1110.
+A bootloader that can replace the original cctl in places where you don't want to load software via serial cable.
+This is achieved by using the wireless radio interface of the CC1110.

-The readme only has limited information, experience in using the serial version of the cctl is recommended, see the readme of cctl.
+The readme has only limited information, experience in using the serial version of the cctl is recommended, see the readme of cctl.

 Usage
 -----

-You need 2 cc1110 boards, a device that can run the cctl-prog and a way to to load the bootloaders see readme of cctl.
+You need 2 cc1110 boards, a device that can run the cctl-prog, and a way to to load the bootloaders, see readme of cctl.

 First board should be loaded with a bootloader and the sensemote app ChipCon Radio Loader (ccrl).